-In October 2017, the NSW government announced it will proceed with the F6 Extension Stage 1.
+In October 2017, the NSW government announced it will proceed with the M6 Stage 1 (previously referred to as the F6 Extension - Stage 1).
 The project is a key element of the NSW Government’s transport vision for NSW, connecting Sydney’s south to the wider motorway network.

-The F6 Extension Stage 1 will deliver the missing link from Sydney’s south to the wider Sydney motorway network making journeys easier, faster and safer.
+The M6 Stage 1 will deliver the missing link from Sydney’s south to the wider Sydney motorway network making journeys easier, faster and safer.
 It will remove more than 2,000 trucks a day from surface roads, and help return local streets to local communities.

 Future Transport Strategy 2056 is the NSW Government’s 40 year vision for transport outcomes in NSW.
-The F6 Extension Stage 1 is a key part of this strategy, supporting safe, efficient and reliable journeys for people and freight.
+The M6 Stage 1 is a key part of this strategy, supporting safe, efficient and reliable journeys for people and freight.

 - Twin four kilometre tunnels linking the New M5 Motorway at Arncliffe to President Avenue at Kogarah

 - Ramps between the main motorway tunnel and the surface intersection at President Avenue

 - Tunnel stubs for a future connection south to extend the M6

 - A new intersection at President Avenue including the widening and raising of President Avenue at this location

 - Provision of new shared cycle and pedestrian pathways connecting Bestic Street, Brighton-Le-Sands

 - Motorway support infrastructure including tunnel ventilation systems and the motorway control centre